How do Digital Health Standards Assess Evidence?

 The ISO 82304-2 (Health software — Part 2: Health and wellness apps—Quality and reliability), developed as a new European standard, is expected to be officially launched in 2021.
 The standard has been designed for self-certification by developers, enabling innovators to easily identify if they meet the standard.
 It has also been designed to inform assessment processes being developed with different accrediting bodies.

 The ISO has yet to be tested at scale and there will, as in all models, undoubtedly be some challenges around the tiering definitions, as more products start to seek certification.
-However it is a major piece of work and really supports the emerging direction of travel established through the NICE Framework.
+However, it is a major piece of work and really supports the emerging direction of travel established through the NICE Framework.

 The Digital Health Applications (DiGA) process

-Created in Germany in 2020, the DiGA requires healthcare tools to meet specified criteria to be recognised as DiGA under the Digital Healthcare Act, including providing preliminary data on the benefits they provide, akin to the European Medicines Agency’s ‘adaptive pathways’ approach, in addition to being CE-certified as medical products in the EU’s lowest-risk classes – the DiGA only covers medical devices.
+Created in Germany in 2020, the DiGA requires healthcare tools to meet specified criteria to be recognized as DiGA under the Digital Healthcare Act, including providing preliminary data on the benefits they provide, akin to the European Medicines Agency’s ‘adaptive pathways’ approach, in addition to being CE-certified as medical products in the EU’s lowest-risk classes – the DiGA only covers medical devices.

 The DiGA is still in a relatively early stage of its evolution and has so far been applied to a quite small number of products.
 It will be interesting to see how the model evolves and whether the approach to the Lifecycle Challenge offers a potential route that could be adapted elsewhere.

 Adapted Evidence Standards Framework

 The Organisation for the Review of Care and Health Applications (ORCHA) continues to evolve standards in this field and introduced an Adapted Evidence Standards Framework to its reviews in early 2021.